arcenis-r/cepumd/README.md

     important to note that calculating medians for integrated expenditures is not recommended because the calculation involves using weights from both the Diary and Survey instruments.

-- There are two utility functions to make the workflow a bit easier:

-  - `ce_pumd_years()` scrapes the main PUMD website to get a vector of years for which PUMD are available.
-The vector is limited to the years for which there are also HG files available.
-  - `ce_cleanup()` deletes a file containing CE data that may only be necessary temporarily.